WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 isPublished: false
 ---

-From relative sessions at WWDC 2023, we've learned that Swift Macro aims
+From the sessions at WWDC 2023, we've learned that Swift Macro aims to:
-to:

 - Eliminate boilerplates
 - Make tedious things easy